Amish macaroni salad is a spectacularly hearty and creamy pasta salad bursting with flavor.

-It’s made up of elbow macaroni loaded with hard-boiled eggs, red peppers, celery, onion, and pickle relish, then coated in a sweet, tangy, and savory dressing.
+It’s made up of elbow macaroni loaded with hard-boiled eggs, red peppers, celery, onion, and pickle relish.
+Then, you’ll coat it in a sweet, tangy, and savory dressing.

 Just toss the ingredients together and it’s done!
 All my friends and family love it so much, they ask me to bring it to every potluck.

 What is Amish Macaroni Salad?

-Unlike regular macaroni salad which uses Miracle Whip, Amish macaroni salad uses real mayo, yellow mustard, sugar, and vinegar, creating a sweet and tangy flavor.
+Unlike regular macaroni salad which uses Miracle Whip, Amish macaroni salad uses real mayo, yellow mustard, sugar, and vinegar.

 Tips & Tricks

-- If you have the time, it’s better to chill the ingredients before you put them together.
+- Chill individual ingredients.
+If you have the time, it’s better to chill the ingredients before you put them together.
 Refrigerate the pasta, veggies, and dressing for 30 minutes prior to combining them.
 This is another way to prevent the dressing from drying out.

 What to Serve With Amish Macaroni Salad

 Getting ready for a picnic, cookout, or just a good ‘ol family dinner?
-Here are some of our favorite recipes to serve with macaroni salad.
+Here are some of our favorite recipes to serve with macaroni salad:

-Fall Off The Bone Ribs – These ribs are finger lickin’ good.
+- Fall Off The Bone Ribs – These ribs are finger lickin’ good.

-Root Beer Pulled Pork – Add a bun and you’ve got a quick and easy meal the whole family will love.
+- Root Beer Pulled Pork – Add a bun and you’ve got a quick and easy meal the whole family will love.

-BBQ Baked Beans – You just can’t have a picnic without these classic BBQ baked beans.
+- BBQ Baked Beans – You just can’t have a picnic without these classic BBQ baked beans.

-BBQ Side Dishes – Looking for more BBQ side dishes, these cookout recipes are garuanteed to delight.
+- BBQ Side Dishes – Looking for more BBQ side dishes, these cookout recipes are garuanteed to delight.

-Dr. Pepper Pulled Pork – Who knew a little soda could make pulled pork taste so good!
+- Dr. Pepper Pulled Pork – Who knew a little soda could make pulled pork taste so good!